hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 ## Get information of the OLT vendor
-OLT vendors are referenced from the MIB with the following command.
+OLT information can be extracted from the MIB with the following command:

 ```
 #ONT>system/mib/show 131